 Each course programme consists of lectures and workshops (interactive case discussions) and is accompanied by an online self-assessment test consisting of multiple-choice questions.

 The ASKLEPIOS courses are intended for senior residents, subspecialists as well as general radiologists and private practitioners.
 Participants must be proficient in English, unless otherwise stated.
-Furthermore, ESR membership fees for 2016 must be settled in advance for most of the courses.
+All courses are open to ESR members, as well as non-members.
+ESR members benefit from a special registration fee.